Thursday, August 1, 2013

 Marinus and Jannetje settled in Amsterdam and had five children together:

-ii.
-Lourens Beukenkamp, born 28 October 1883 in Amsterdam, The Netherlands.
+2. Lourens Beukenkamp, born October 28, 1883 in Amsterdam, The Netherlands.

-iii.
-Catharina Beukenkamp, born about 1885 in Amsterdam, The Netherlands.
+3. Catharina Beukenkamp, born about 1885 in Amsterdam, The Netherlands.
 She went by the nickname “Trina.”

-Lourens and Gerhardus (later George) immigrated to America together.
-At one point, they were farming together in South Dakota, although they later went their separate ways.
-Adriaan, Trina and Truus stayed in The Netherlands.
-Adriaan worked for an insurance company.
-He, his wife Alida, and their four children lived in Austria for a time, but returned to The Netherlands and settled in Haarlem.
 Trina married and had three children, but was later divorced.
 Truus did not marry.
 She wrote many letters to her brother George in America, and even visited him and his children there on at least one occasion.

 Some of Adriaan’s descendants moved to America in the 1950s.
 I’ve been in touch with one of his great-grandchildren, who shared a rather amazing autobiography written by his grandfather.
 I’ll be discussing that in future posts.
 I do not know what happened to Trina’s children.
 It’s quite likely we still have cousins living in The Netherlands, and this is something I intend to research further.